caracolazuldev/make-do/README.md

 ## Integration
 Installation will put the framework into a standard search path for make includes.
 You can activate the framework by putting `include make-do.mk` at the top of your makefile.

+# Command Line Interface

+The `mdo` command will give you access to make-do utilities and generators.
+You can also use it as an alias for make inside your modules.

+* `util-generate-cmd`: create a wrapper command for your make-do module
+* `util-install-cmd`: creates a link /usr/local/bin to your command wrapper, and installs a command completion script for you.
+See the make-do [completions][047213c8] file for an example.
+Completion sugestions will be the targets in your module.
+* `util-module-init`: generates starter files for your module.

+Use command completion with the mdo command (`mdo util-<TAB><TAB>`) to list all of the utilities included in `make-do`.

+  [047213c8]: completions "completions"

 # Modules
 Make-do Modules are intended to be invoked as sub-makes.
 Make-do handles the sub-make invocation for you, as well as listing the module as an available target when using command (TAB) completion.